Instance-Dependent Bounds for Zeroth-order Lipschitz Optimization with Error Certificates: Abstract

 \section{Abstract}

-{}We study the problem of zeroth-order (black-box) optimization of a \lip{} function $f$ defined on a compact subset $\cX$ of $\Rd$, with the additional constraint that algorithms must certify the accuracy of their recommendations.
+We study the problem of zeroth-order (black-box) optimization of a \lip{} function $f$ defined on a compact subset $\cX$ of $\Rd$, with the additional constraint that algorithms must certify the accuracy of their recommendations.
 We characterize the optimal number of evaluations of any Lipschitz function $f$ to find and certify an approximate maximizer of $f$ at accuracy $\e$.
 Under a weak assumption on $\cX$, this optimal sample complexity is shown to be nearly proportional to the integral $\int_{\cX} \mathrm{d}\bx/( \max(f) - f(\bx) + \epsilon )^d$.
 This result, which was only (and partially) known in dimension $d=1$, solves an open problem dating back to \citeyear{hansen1991number}.
-In terms of techniques, our upper bound relies on a slightly improved analysis of the DOO algorithm that we adapt to the certified setting and then link to the above integral.
+In terms of techniques, our upper bound relies on a packing bound by \cite{bouttier2020regret} for the Piyavskii-Shubert algorithm that we link to the above integral.
+We also show that a certified version of the computationally tractable DOO algorithm matches these packing and integral bounds.
 Our instance-dependent lower bound differs from traditional worst-case lower bounds in the Lipschitz setting and relies on a local worst-case analysis that could likely prove useful for other learning tasks.